adobe/aepsdk-edge-android/Documentation/event-reference.md

 -----

-### Edge update identity
+### Edge update identity (event processing)

-This event is a request to set the Edge Network location hint used by the Edge Network extension in requests to Edge Network. (how edgy!)
+This event is a request to set the Edge Network location hint used by the Edge Network extension in requests to Edge Network.

 > **Warning**
 > Use caution when setting the location hint.
 Only use valid [location hints defined within the `EdgeNetwork` scope](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/location-hints.html).
 An invalid location hint value will cause all Edge Network requests to fail with a `404` response code.